quixio/quix-streams/docs/write.md

-## Write raw kafka messages
+## Write raw Kafka messages

 The Quix SDK uses the message brokers' internal protocol for data transmission.
 This protocol is both data and speed optimized so we do encourage you to use it.
-For that you need to use the SDK on both producer ( writer ) and consumer ( reader ) sides.
+For that you need to use the SDK on both producer (writer) and consumer (reader) sides.

 However, in some cases, you simply do not have the ability to run the Quix SDK on both sides.

 To cater for these cases we added the ability to write the raw, unformatted, messages as a byte array.
-This gives you the freedom to implement the protocol as needed ( e.g. JSON, comma-separated rows ).
+This gives you the freedom to implement the protocol as needed, such as JSON, or comma-separated rows.

 You can write messages with or without a key.
-In the following example, we show you how to write 2 messages to Kafka, one message with a key and one without.
+The following example demonstrates how to write two messages to Kafka, one message with a key, and one without: